herrhelms/beekeeper/README.md

 -

 #### Can't see no time passing!
-That's right! **Keep in mind** that I wanted it to keep it as simple as possible.
-So for now BeeKeeper __does not show any time spent__ on your projects within the app.
+That's right!
+Keep in mind that I wanted this app to be as simple as possible!
+So for now BeeKeeper *does not show any time spent* on your projects within the app.
 You should use the .csv files for each project to further accumulate and sum up the time spent on each project for billing purposes or whatever you wish...

 -